BerWang/web/README.md

 4. Effective sprints (and your first sprint)
 5. Automated code testing
 6. Test-driven development (and the second sprint)
-7. Advanced version control
+7. Non-functional testing
-8. Continuous integration (and the third sprint)
+8. Advanced Git (and the third sprint)
 9. Acceptance testing
-10. Continuous delivery (and the final sprint)
+10. Continuous integration (and the fourth sprint)
-11. Exam revision
+11. Automated deployment and exam revision
+12. Continuous delivery (and the bonus sprint)

 ## The Team